ShaneMcC/blog.dataforce.org.uk/content/posts/2018/12/08-advent-of-code-benchmarking/index.md

 Fast forward to this year.
 Myself and Chris (and [ChrisN][14]) coded up our Day 1 solutions as normal and then some [other][15] [friends][16] started doing it for the first time.
 I remembered my plans from the previous year and suggested everyone should also docker-ify their repos... and [so][17] [they][18] [agreed][19]...

-Now, I'm not one who is lacking in side-projects, but with everyone making their code able to run with a reasonably-similar docker interface I set about writing what I now call [AoCBench][20].
+Now, I'm not one who is lacking in side-projects, but with everyone making their code able to run with a reasonably-similar docker interface, and the first couple of days not yet fully scratching the coding-itch, I set about writing what I now call [AoCBench][20].

 The idea was simple: